infoinsec/mkp-iroh/README.md

 ANNOUNCE_SECRET=<hex>
 ```

-By default, matches are appended to `./iroh-keys.txt`.
-Use `-o` or `-O` to
+By default, matches are appended to `./iroh-keys.txt` and are also printed to
+stdout.
+Use `-x` to suppress stdout output.
+Use `-o` or `-O` to override the
-override the output path.
+output path.

 Use `contrib/iroh_z32_vector.py` to verify z32 encoding against a known
 test vector.